krishan99/Flutter-Front-End/README.md

 ### Running the App
 #### VSCode
 1. Open in VSCode
-2. Select "Run" tap from left side.
+2. Tap the "Run" icon from left side.
 3. In the upper drop down, select "Business App".
 4. Hit Play and select a simulator to run on.